 Sec.
 13.3.
 No Waiver or Preclusion of Other Means of Dispute Resolution.

-This section 13.0 may not be construed to waive, limit, or restrict any remedy to address issues not arising out of this Compact that is otherwise available to either party, nor may this section be construed to preclude, limit, or restrict the ability of the parties to pursue, by mutual agreement, any other method of Compact dispute resolution, including, but not limited to, mediation.
+This section 13.0 may not be construed to waive, limit, or restrict any remedy to address issues not arising out of this Amended Compact that is otherwise available to either party, nor may this section be construed to preclude, limit, or restrict the ability of the parties to pursue, by mutual agreement, any other method of Amended Compact dispute resolution, including, without limitation, arbitration or mediation.